-Changes to the 2023-2024 ERAS Application: Program Signaling, Geographic Preferences, and Experiences Section for ANESTHESIOLOGY Residency Applications
+2025-2026 ERAS Application: Program Signaling, Geographic Preferences, and Experiences Section for ANESTHESIOLOGY Residency Applications

-Guidance provided by the Association of Anesthesiology Core Program Directors Council
+Guidance provided by the Association of Anesthesiology Core Program Directors (AACPD) Council

-Purpose: Changes to the ERAS application in the 2024 season include modifications to the experiences section, geographic preferencing, and program signaling.
-These alterations are meant to showcase applicant characteristics and to give the applicant a reliable and equitable approach to demonstrate true preferences in location as well as sincere interest in specific programs.
+Purpose: Changes to the ERAS application in the last few years included modifications to the experiences section, geographic preferencing, and program signaling.
+Additionally, Anesthesiology will be trialing the use of supplemental questions and a signal statement that is new in the 2025-2026 application season.
+These changes are meant to showcase applicant characteristics and to give the applicant a reliable and equitable approach to demonstrate true preferences in location as well as sincere interest in specific programs.
 Residency programs may choose to consider geographic preferences and signals as they select applicants to interview.